Active Multi-Object Exploration and Recognition via Tactile Whiskers: Results on Tactile Exploration

-The simulation experiment was conducted over 6 scenes.
-The results of the object contour extraction are presented in Fig.~\ref{fig:reconstruct}.
-Particularly, it shows the quantitative efficiency results of two scenes: 1) an environment with 5 small objects (Fig.~\ref{fig:reconstruct} (a)), and 2) a scene with non-convex objects with inter-occlusion (Fig.~\ref{fig:reconstruct} (d)).
-The efficiency metrics $U^S$ and $U^C$ as a function of the trajectory length are shown in Fig.~\ref{fig:metric_curve}.
+The simulation experiment was conducted over 6 scenes. {\revcolor{red}In those experiments, the sensor's contact model is a point.
+The contact observations are noise-free i.e., exactly on the surface of the object.
+The starting point of exploration is randomized.} The results of the object contour extraction are presented in Fig.~\ref{fig:reconstruct}.
+Particularly, it shows the quantitative efficiency results of two scenes: 1) an environment with 5 small objects (Fig.~\ref{fig:reconstruct} \textcircled{1}), and 2) a scene with non-convex objects with inter-occlusion (Fig.~\ref{fig:reconstruct} \textcircled{4}). {\revcolor{red}These two scenes are chosen for the efficiency benchmark since they are identified to be the most representative scenes.
+This is because scene \textcircled{1} and \textcircled{4} contains all test cases concerned i.e., scattered small objects, narrow corridors, non-convex objects, occlusion.
+The efficiency benchmark results for other scenes can be found in Sec.~\ref{sec:sp}.} The efficiency metrics $U^S$ and $U^C$ as a function of the trajectory length are shown in Fig.~\ref{fig:metric_curve}.
 The mean value (curves), as well as 95\% confidence interval (shadow regions) calculated from 5 experiments per algorithm in each scene, are presented in Fig.~\ref{fig:metric_curve}.

 First, it can be seen that when the hybrid policy (blue curve) was used, both $U^S$ and $U^C$ were reduced at a faster rate than the line sweep algorithm baseline \cite{kaboli2019tactile} (green curve).
 This superior performance can still be noticed even when the contour tracing was removed (orange curve), showing the efficiency advantages in object searching.
-Next, the contour tracing can improve the metric $U^{C}$, as reflected by the results that hybrid policy can outperfrom two other baseline algorithms in Fig.~\ref{fig:metric_curve} (b) and (d).
-In addition, it can also be observed that the confidence interval of the hybrid policy is smaller than other baselines in scene (d).
+Next, the contour tracing can improve the metric $U^{C}$, as reflected by the results that hybrid policy can outperform two other baseline algorithms in Fig.~\ref{fig:metric_curve} (b) and (d).
+In addition, it can also be observed that the confidence interval of the hybrid policy is smaller than other baselines in scene \textcircled{4}.
 The reason is that hybrid policy can maintain a consistent movement pattern in contact-rich scenes with a stable exploration rate.
 In comparison, the paths from two baseline policies were frequently interrupted by collisions, and have to be re-planned.